treecs/eceproject/README.txt

-It is a ¡°whack a mole¡± gaming project.
+It is a whack a mole gaming project